Why I Parted Ways With My Best Friend of 10 Years

 Becoming Best Friends

-Over the next few years, K and I stayed connected, while M and I drifted away.
+Over the next few years, K and I stayed connected, while M and I drifted apart.
 Since K was from America, we had never met in person.
 Yet, over the course of the next 10 years, our friendship became stronger and stronger.

 Do you have a very close friend in your life?
 K was my closest, platonic friend ever.
 He was the one person whom I knew I could trust my life with and he would protect it with his life.
 He would always be there to provide a listening ear whenever I needed one, no matter how busy he was or what he was occupied with.
 Whether I was down, angry, happy or restless, he would be there to listen.
 We would talk on the phone almost every day.
 He would stay up through the night and sacrifice his sleep so we could talk.
 Our conversations covered just about everything, from daily events, life, personal introspection, hobbies, our families, friends, relationships, my school, his work, etc.